STUDY JAPANESE ONLINE WITH NATIVES HERE

 History of Takotsubo Cardiomyopathy

-Stress cardiomyopathy or broken heart syndrome is called Takotsubo [蛸壷] because of a trap the Japanese use to catch the octopus.
-This trap looks like a pot, where the name tako [蛸] means octopus and [壷] means pitcher and pot.
+The stress-induced cardiomyopathy or broken heart syndrome got its name from Takotsubo [蛸壷] because of a trap that the Japanese use to catch octopus.
+This trap looks like a pot, where the word tako [蛸] means octopus and [壷] means jar and pot.

-Literally the disease got the name of octopus in the pot!
-The schematic representation of takotsubo cardiomyopathy is really reminiscent of the octopus being caught in a pot.
-Our heart expands so much with this stress, that we can hardly get out of this pot.
+Literally, the disease was named Polvo no pote!
+The schematic representation of takotsubo cardiomyopathy really resembles the octopus being captured by a pot.
+Our heart expands in such a way with this stress that we hardly manage to get out of this pot.

 Takotsubo - broken heart syndrome - octopus in the pot